evanderleng/awesomepawsome-revamped/README.md

     - Full overview - `contracts.txt`

 1. Ensure backend server is up and running
-    - Runs on port 4000, can be changed later on in `/backend/app.js`
+    - Runs on port 4000 by default, can be changed later on in `/backend/app.js`
     ```
     cd backend
     npm run dev